 Mizzou Animal Cancer Care is a new radiation oncology facility in Wentzville, Mo., The University of Missouri College of Veterinary Medicine is establishing the facility in order to bring its educational, research and outreach services directly to the most urbanized region of Missouri.
-Dr. George Buckaloo, a longtime Independence, Mo., veterinarian and CVM alumnus will operate the referral cancer treatment facility.
+Dr. Julie Wentz, a longtime St. Louis, Mo., veterinarian will operate the referral cancer treatment facility.

 The CVM is the only college of veterinary medicine in Missouri and one of 28 veterinary colleges in the United States.
 Mizzou Animal Cancer Care will provide a next logical step in the development of a nationally and internationally recognized program in radiation oncology that has been emerging at the college during the last 14 years.